gearboxworks/docker-composer/README.md

 `./composer -flag1 -flag2 variable`

-`./launch composer:1.10.0 -flag1 -flag2 variable`
+`./launch composer:1.9.3 -flag1 -flag2 variable`

-Running alternate commands within the composer Gearbox container.
+Gearbox containers may have multiple executables that can be run.
+The composer Gearbox container has the following available commands:

-`./launch shell composer:1.10.0 ls -l`
+- The default command will execute `composer` within the container.

-`./launch shell composer:1.10.0 ps -eaf`
+### Remote connection
 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.
-To show what ports are exported to the host.
+To show what ports are exported to the host, use the following command.

 `./launch list composer`